wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/registration-booking-process/includes/2-portal-overview.md

 1. The portal launches in another tab.
 Click on **Start registration** button to begin the registration process.

 	Alternately, you can also enter the Event code in the textbox below and then click on **Start registration** button.
 For steps to generate an event code, go to Bonus Exercise 1.
-Note that the overall registration process remains same irrespective of the option you choose.
+The overall registration process remains same irrespective of the option you choose.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the start registration button to begin the process.](../media/start-registration.png)](../media/start-registration.png#lightbox)